 14th and 21st weekends shes ours… check

-We can keep her this weekend til Wednesday night or Thursday morning if you want us to drop her off at your fiance’s mom’s house like usual.
+We can keep her this weekend until Wednesday night or Thursday morning if you want us to drop her off at your fiance’s mom’s house as usual.

 Good co-parenting system

 We have the system in place, but here comes a tricky part.
 We don’t get Mikayla for Christmas.
 She has never spent Christmas day with us.
 Which sucks.
 We won’t have her till she decides she wants to be at our house for Christmas morning.
 This is where being flexible comes into play.
 We will have her the weekend before Christmas up until late Christmas eve.
 Her mother has valid reasons for wanting her on Christmas day.
 With a young son, she wants both of her kids together on Christmas day.